Pilots (Front Mission 1)#

 Hans Goldwin#

 Second best Long in the game.
-Also doubles as Short because free talent slots and you want to level up further after maxing Long exp.
+Also doubles as Short because free skill slots and you want to level up further after maxing Long exp.
 Frederick level Short though.
 Can’t learn melee skills.
-And somehow an average tank, don’t be afraid to close up.
-Joins after mission 8.
+And somehow an average tank, don’t be afraid to close in。

 Gregorio Maias#